boatbomber/CullThrottle/README.md

 If you intend to call one of the methods every frame anyway, it is recommended to allow CullThrottle to compute visibility at the start of each frame.

-**IMPORTANT:** If there are connections to `ObjectEnteredView` or `ObjectExitedView`, CullThrottle will compute visibility every frame regardless to ensure that those events fire correctly.
+If there are connections to `ObjectEnteredView` or `ObjectExitedView`, CullThrottle will compute visibility every frame regardless to ensure that those events fire correctly.

 ```Luau
 CullThrottle:SetStrictlyEnforceWorstRefreshRate(strictlyEnforceWorstRefreshRate: boolean)